 You'll be able to log in to OwnerRez without entering a verification code for 28 days, unless you clear your cookies or log in with a new user account.
 The verification process only occurs on unknown devices the first time you log in to that device or if it's been over 28 days since you last verified.

-2. Once two-factor authentication by email is turned on, go back to the Safeguards page and click the "Enable" button next to the App method.
+2. Once two-factor authentication by email is completed, go back to the Safeguards page and click the "Enable" button next to the App method.

 3. A window will open asking you to scan a QR code.
 You will do this with the authenticator app of your choice.